Phase lines in mean-field models with nonuniform external forces: Introduction

 The influence of Earth's gravity on pure fluids and liquid mixtures has been studied thoroughly, and gravity was shown to cause small changes in the behavior close to the critical point \cite{hohenberg_pra_1972,dickinson_scott_prl1975,greer_prl1975,miller_pra75, moldover_rmp1979}.
 Electric fields have been the subject of equally extensive study.
 Strain due to electrostriction is well documented in solids and fluids \cite{moldover_prl1999,moldover_pre1999}.
 Even in the absence of electrostriction, Landau and Lifshitz showed that when a simple fluid is subject to a uniform electric field $E$, if the constitutive relation between permittivity and density is nonlinear, the critical temperature may shift by a small amount, proportional to $E^2~$ \cite{ll_book_elec}.
-Debye and Kleboth \cite{debye_jcp1965} and later Orzechowski \cite{orzech_chemphys1999} measured the field effect in a mixture of isooctane and nitrobeneze, and found a small negative shift to $T_c$ of about $-15$ mK, with a sign opposite to that expected from the Landau's prediction.
-Beaglehole worked with cyclohexane and aniline and found a negative shift \cite{beaglehole_jcp1981}.
-Early worked on the same system but found no shift to $T_c$ \cite{early_jcp1992}.
-Wirtz and Fuller measured the effect on a mixture of n-hexane and nitroethane and also found a comparable small negative shift \cite{wirtz_fuller_prl1993}.
-This increased miscibility was later explained by the increase of free energy caused by permittivity fluctuations, not included in Landau's treatise \cite{ah_mm1991,onuki_jcp2004,onuki_epl1995,tsori_rmp2009}, \cite{tsori_orzech_jpcmb2014,kriisa_roth_jcp2014,kriisa_roth_acs-nano_2019}.
-The combined effect of both electric and gravitation or centrifugal fields on colloidal suspensions have been studied as well, leading to nontrivial density profiles \cite{van_roij_jp_condmatter2003,van_roij_jp_condmatter2005,cproyall_jp_condmatter2005} \cite{van_roij_softmatter2014}.

-The field affects the system's state as it couples to its mass or charge densities, magnetic or electrical dipoles, etc. In equilibrium, the system's state is given by an equation expressing energy minimization.
-In a rigorous treatment, though, the field obeys a second equation, and changes in the system affect the field itself.
-In most models, this back-action on the field, manifest in the electrostatic case by the existence of Laplace or Poisson's equations, is absent, and the field is assumed to be unaffected by the material on which it acts.
+The field affects the system's state as it couples to its mass or charge densities, magnetic or electrical dipoles, etc. In equilibrium, the system's order parameter is given by an equation expressing energy minimization.
+In general, the field itself obeys another equation, and thus, variations in the order parameter affect the field self-consistently.
+In many cases, though, this back-action on the field, manifest in the electrostatic case by the existence of Laplace or Poisson's equations, can be solved, and the field can be expressed explicitly as a function of the order parameter.